fangq/mcxcl/README.txt

 second feature allows users to define the zenith angle distribution for launching a photon, relative to the source-direction vector, also via a discretized inverse CDF.
-In MATLAB/Octave, they can be set as cfg.invcdf or cfg.angleinvcdf, respectively.
+In MATLAB/Octave, they can be set as `cfg.invcdf` or `cfg.angleinvcdf`, respectively.
 We provided ready-to-use demo scripts in `mcxlabcl/examples/demo_mcxlab_phasefun.m` and `demo_mcxlab_launchangle.m`.

 Additionally, in this release, we further improved the simulations when using Intel CPU or integrated GPU.

-Aside from new features, a severe bug was discovered that affect all `pattern` and `pattern3d` simulations that does not use photon-sharing, please see
+Aside from new features, a severe bug was discovered that affects all `pattern` and `pattern3d` simulations that do not use photon-sharing, please see

 https://github.com/fangq/mcx/issues/212